Go to the forms tool

-In the Add form field section on the left, you'll be able to search for form fields and add them to your form.
+In the Add form field section on the left, search for form fields and add them to your form.

 You can also create new contact properties directly from the form by clicking the Create new button in this section.
 To do so, follow the instructions here.

 Mark required fields

 If you've included fields that should be required upon submission, hover over the field and click Edit.

 On the left-hand side, scroll down and check the Make this field required box.